BastianAsmussen/Linux-Roulette/README.md

 # Linux Roulette
-Play roulette with your OS if you dare...
+Play russian roulette with your OS if you dare...

-## Warning!
+## ⚠️ Warning!
 There is a reason you need to run this as root, if you land on the "bullet" your PC will be wiped!